MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/how-to-guides-spring-data-cosmosdb.md

 ### Define a simple entity

-You can define entities by adding the `@Document` annotation and specifying properties related to the collection, such as the collection name, request units (RUs), time to live, and auto-create collection flag.
+You can define entities by adding the `@Container` annotation and specifying properties related to the collection, such as the collection name, request units (RUs), time to live, and auto-create collection flag.

 By default, the collection name will be the class name of the user-domain class.
-To customize it, add the `@Document(collection="myCustomCollectionName")` annotation to the domain class.
-The collection field also supports [Spring Expression Language](https://docs.spring.io/spring/docs/3.0.x/reference/expressions.html) (SpEL) expressions, so you can provide collection names programmatically via configuration properties.
-For example, you can use expressions such as `collection = "${dynamic.collection.name}"` and `collection = "#{@someBean.getCollectionName()}"`.
+To customize it, add the `@Container(containerName="myCustomCollectionName")` annotation to the domain class.
+The `containerName` field also supports [Spring Expression Language](https://docs.spring.io/spring/docs/3.0.x/reference/expressions.html) (SpEL) expressions, so you can provide collection names programmatically via configuration properties.
+For example, you can use expressions such as `containerName = "${dynamic.container.name}"` and `containerName = "#{@someBean.getContainerName()}"`.

 There are two ways to map a field in a domain class to the `id` field of an Azure Cosmos DB document: